 Each year, TASH honors those whose contributions have advanced equity, opportunity and inclusion for people with disabilities, and whose actions set a high standard for human rights every day.
-TASH award recipients are acknowledged during the annual TASH Conference.
-The 2021 awards nomination process closes on Monday, August 2, 2021.
+TASH award recipients are acknowledged during the TASH annual Conference.
+The 2022 awards submission deadline has been extended to Friday, August 5, 2022.
 Send any questions regarding award nominations to Linda Metchikoff-Hooker at firstname.lastname@example.org.

-This award was first presented in 2007 to its namesake, Larry J. Brumond, and Thomas Ryan.
+This award was first presented in 2007 to its namesake, Larry J. Brummond, and Thomas Ryan.
 Larry and Thomas knew each other for 21 years, 17 of which Larry was the primary support person in Thomas’s life.
 This award program was initiated by Total Living Concept (TLC), a Washington agency supporting people with disabilities to live in homes of their choosing with whom they want, where they want and for as long as they want.
 This award annually honors two individuals who have maintained a mutually supportive relationship for at least five years in which the dreams and aspirations of the support recipient are supported in that person’s chosen home and community.
 The net result when such a relationship is formed is the fulfillment of two lives: in learning and teaching each other; in discovering better who they each are; and in understanding more deeply how critical relationships are to a satisfying and valued life.
-To nominate individuals in a supportive relationship for this award, click here.